ajaxdude/sbpe-for-Linux-using-Proton-in-Steam/README.md

 - The dummy `sbpe.exe` file is required for Steam to recognize the directory as a game
 - All paths must use the full absolute path for reliable operation
 - The `Z:\` prefix is required in `config.ini` because Proton maps Linux filesystems to Windows drive letters
+- **Critical**: The `genmipmaps.py` file from the Windows release must be replaced with the Linux-compatible version from this repository to fix path handling issues on Linux systems